-- maintain the coverage as required by statute for each work location and shall maintain Employer's Liability insurance with limits of \$100,000 per occurrence for each bodily injury claim, \$100,000 per occurrence for each bodily injury claim, \$100,000 per occurrence for each bodily injuries caused by disease claim, and \$500,000 aggregate for all bodily injuries caused by disease claims.
+- 12.6.
+Workers' Compensation/Employer's Liability Insurance: The Contractor shall maintain the coverage as required by statute for each work location and shall maintain Employer's Liability insurance with limits of \$100,000 per occurrence for each bodily injury claim, \$100,000 per occurrence for each bodily injury claim, \$100,000 per occurrence for each bodily injuries caused by disease claims.
 The Contractor expressly represents to the City, as a material representation upon which the City is relying in entering into this Agreement, that none of the Contractor's officers or employees who may be eligible under any statute or law to reject Workers' Compensation Insurance shall effect such rejection during any part of the term of this Agreement, and that any such rejections previously effected, have been revoked as of the date the Contractor executes this Agreement. - 12.7.
 Commercial General Liability: The Contractor shall maintain a Commercial General Liability insurance policy with limits of \$1,000,000 for each occurrence, \$1,000,000 for each personal and advertising injury claim, \$2,000,000 products and completed operations aggregate, and \$2,000,000 policy aggregate. - 12.8.
-Business Automobile Liability: The Contractor shall maintain Business Automobile Liability with limits of \$1,000,000 combined single limit applicable to all owned, hired and nonowned vehicles used in performing services under this Agreement. - 12.9.
-Professional Liability (Errors & Omissions): The Contractor shall maintain limits of \$1,000,000 per claim and \$1,000,000 policy aggregate limit. - 12.10.
+Business Automobile Liability: The Contractor shall maintain Business Automobile Liability with limits of \$1,000,000 combined single limit applicable to all owned, hired and non-owned vehicles used in performing services under this Agreement. - 12.9.
 Cyber Liability: The Contractor shall maintain Cyber Liability coverage with limits of \$1,000,000 per occurrence and \$1,000,000 policy aggregate covering claims involving privacy violations, information theft, damage to or destruction of electronic information, intentional and/or unintentional release of private information, alteration of electronic information, extortion and network security.

-12.11.
+12.10.
 Additional Provisions

-- 12.11.1.
-For Commercial General Liability, the policy must provide the following: - 12.11.1.1.
+- 12.10.1.
+For Commercial General Liability, the policy must provide the following: - 12.10.1.1.
 That this Agreement is an Insured Contract under the policy;

-- 12.11.1.2.
-Defense costs are outside the limits of liability; - 12.11.1.3.
-A severability of interests, separation of insureds provision (no insured vs. insured exclusion); - 12.11.1.4.
-A provision that coverage is primary and non-contributory with other coverage or self-insurance maintained by the City; and - 12.11.1.5.
-No exclusion for sexual abuse or molestation. - 12.11.2.
-For claims-made coverage: - 12.11.2.1.
-The retroactive date must be on or before the contract date or the first date when any goods or services were provided to the City, whichever is earlier. - 12.11.3.
+12.10.1.2.
+Defense costs are outside the limits of liability;

+12.10.1.3.
+A severability of interests, separation of insureds provision (no insured vs. insured exclusion);

+- 12.10.1.4.
+A provision that coverage is primary and non-contributory with other coverage or self-insurance maintained by the City; and - 12.10.1.5.
+No exclusion for sexual abuse or molestation. - 12.10.2.
+For claims-made coverage: - 12.10.2.1.
+The retroactive date must be on or before the contract date or the first date when any goods or services were provided to the City, whichever is earlier. - 12.10.3.
 The Contractor shall advise the City in the event any general aggregate or other aggregate limits are reduced below the required per occurrence limits.
 At their own expense, and where such general aggregate or other aggregate limits have been reduced below the required per occurrence limit, the Contractor will procure such per occurrence limits and furnish a new certificate of insurance showing such coverage is in force.